 What is vicriviroc?

-Vicriviroc is an investigational drug that is being studied for the treatment of HIV infection.
+Vicriviroc is an investigational drug that was first studied for the treatment of HIV

 How are clinical trials of investigational drugs conducted?